Home › Blog › Project Management › 12 Free Project Management Software in 2026 (Reviewed & Ranked)

 Wrike software

-Resource management and workload views help managers spot who’s overloaded before it becomes a bottleneck.
-The caveat is real: Wrike’s depth is also its barrier, and teams without a dedicated PM admin may find setup intimidating.
+Real-time Gantt charts update across all views simultaneously.
+Resource management and workload views help spot who’s overloaded before it becomes a delivery problem.
+The caveat: Wrike’s depth is also its barrier, and teams without a dedicated PM admin will find the initial setup challenging.

 Pros: